kasperverner/e-vote/README.md

 Open a pull request on GitHub and describe the changes made in the pull request.

 Assign a reviewer to the pull request for approval to have your changes merged into the main branch.

+## Features

+organizations

+- create organization
+- update organization if organisation admin
+- invite users
+- modify users roles
+- get list of organisations user is part of

+users

+- create new user account
+- accept/decline invitation

+elections

+- create election if organisation admin
+- update election if not started and organisation admin
+- see elections for organisations user is part of
+- vote if elegible
+- get results

+- add question to election if not started and organisation admin
+- allow each questions to have multiple propositions to allow the system to be used for surveys

+propositions

+- add proposition to election if not started and organisation admin
+- update proposition to election if not started and organisation admin
+- delete proposition to election if not started and organisation admin

+## Pages

+/
+/organizations                                <-- list of organizations user is part of /organizations/:slug                          <-- organization details and management /organizations/:slug/elections                <-- list of elections for organization /organizations/:slug/elections/:slug          <-- election details and management /organizations/:slug/elections/new            <-- create election /organizations/:slug/elections/:slug/vote     <-- vote in election /organizations/:slug/elections/:slug/results  <-- election results

+/organizations/:slug/users                    <-- list of users for organization /organizations/:slug/users/invite             <-- invite user to organization